AShivangi-zz/InnCredible./README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0.

+## Features

+1. Sign up/ Sign in
+2. Search for hotels in different cities
+3. Book a hotel
+4. Payment using Stripe
+5. Earn and use reward points
+6. Get confirmation emails
+7. Edit profile

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.